ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-intro.md

   * Using the IBM Cloud portal, order more Private and Public subnets for the use by the OpenShift cluster.
 Review the steps for [Ordering subnets](https://cloud.ibm.com/docs/infrastructure/subnets?topic=subnets-getting-started#ordering-subnets).
   * Download RHEL 7.6 ISO for the OS of the bastion/deployment node and the Red Hat Enterprise Linux CoreOS (RHCOS) OVA image.
 This step is described in [Prerequisites for installation](/docs/services/vmwaresolutions?topic=vmware-solutions-openshift-runbook-runbook-prereq-intro).
   * Using govc, the OVA and ISO are uploaded to a datastore on the vCenter Server instance.
 This step is described in [Prerequisites for installation](/docs/services/vmwaresolutions?topic=vmware-solutions-openshift-runbook-runbook-prereq-intro).
   * Add logical switches - Two logical switches are created; OpenShift-LS the network the OpenShift VMs are deployed onto and OpenShift-DLR-Transit, the uplink between the DLR and the Edge.
-WHERE IS THIS DESCRIBED
   * Add an ESG - An external services gateway (ESG) is a virtual appliance that provides North-South routing, and other network functions.
 In this architecture, the ESG is used for; routing, NAT, firewall, and load-balancing.
 As the ESGs are configured as active/passive pair, DRS anti-affinity rules are used to ensure that NSX Edges do not run on the same host.
 Static routes are used to direct traffic to either the internet or the IBM private Network.
 This step is described in [OpenShift NSX Edge configuration](/docs/services/vmwaresolutions?topic=vmware-solutions-openshift-runbook-runbook-nsxedge-intro).
   * Add a DLR - A distributed logical router (DLR) is a virtual appliance that contains the routing control plane, while distributing the data plane in kernel modules to each hypervisor host.
 The DLR provides East-West distributed routing and is the default gateway for the OpenShift VMs that will be installed on the OpenShift logical switch.
 The NSX DLR virtual machines are configured as an Active/Passive pair, and vSphere Distributed Resource Scheduler (DRS) anti-affinity rules are created to ensure that the DLR VMs do not run on the same host.
 This step is described in [OpenShift NSX DLR configuration](/docs/services/vmwaresolutions?topic=vmware-solutions-openshift-runbook-runbook-nsxdlr-intro).
   * Update DNS - The infrastructure DNS, provisioned with the vCS instance is updated with the names and IP addresses for the OpenShift components by using a PowerShell script.
 This step is described in [IBM Cloud for VMware Solutions DNS configuration](/docs/services/vmwaresolutions?topic=vmware-solutions-openshift-runbook-runbook-dns-intro).
 * Phase 2 - Red Hat OpenShift installation.
-These steps are described in [Red Hat OpenShift 4.1 user provider infrastructure installation](/docs/services/vmwaresolutions?topic=vmware-solutions-openshift-runbook-runbook-install-intro).
+These steps are described in [Red Hat OpenShift 4.2 user provider infrastructure installation](/docs/services/vmwaresolutions?topic=vmware-solutions-openshift-runbook-runbook-install-intro).
   * A Red Hat virtual machine, the bastion node, is provisioned to run the OpenShift installer and to host an HTTP Server.
 It is registered with Red Hat by using your subscription, and the OpenShift installer is downloaded.
   * On the bastion node, the install-config.yaml is populated with the required OpenShift parameters and OpenShift Ignition is used to generate a number of files used for the installation of the bootstrap, master, and worker machines.
   * Terraform, on the bastion node, uses the files that are created by Ignition to create the OpenShift VMs.
 * Phase 3 - Post deployment activities:
   * Configure a persistent volume for use by the OpenShift cluster.
-This step is described in [Red Hat OpenShift 4.1 additional configuration](/docs/services/vmwaresolutions?topic=vmware-solutions-openshift-runbook-runbook-config-intro).
+This step is described in [Red Hat OpenShift 4.2 additional configuration](/docs/services/vmwaresolutions?topic=vmware-solutions-openshift-runbook-runbook-config-intro).

 **Next topic:** [Prerequisites for installation](/docs/services/vmwaresolutions?topic=vmware-solutions-openshift-runbook-runbook-prereq-intro)